aleedy99/aleedy99.github.io/aboutme.md

 subtitle: Why I'm taking CS 103
 ---

-I have the following qualities:
+I have no programming experience, but I love making things I have made:

-- I rock a great mustache
+- A stained glass tile
-- I'm extremely loyal to my family
+- Many Origami bowes

 What else do you need?